 If it does, that indicates it’s aware of its reflection.
 The animal can also tell that the image in the mirror is itself and not some other animal.

 Dogs will invite the reflection to play or not react.
-Cats will sometimes react aggressively, believing the reflection to be another cat.
+Cats sometimes react aggressively, believing the reflection to be another feline.
 However, for the most part, they don’t react at all.

-The marks on African gray parrots were placed on their necks since birds are blind from the beak down.
+The marks on African grey parrots were placed on their necks since birds are blind from the beak down.
 When observing their reflection in the mirror, the parrots tried to bite the mirror.

 The aggression grew worse when the mirror was positioned vertically as they would attack their reflection.